Thomas Hearns: Personal life

 Hearns's family is a fixture on the Detroit sports scene.
 His mother, Lois Hearns, is a fight promoter.
 Their company, Hearns Entertainment, has promoted many cards, including the Mike Tyson–Andrew Golota bout in 2000.
 His son Ronald Hearns is also a boxer, and he fought on the undercard of his father's last couple of fights.
 Hearns lives in Southfield, Michigan (a suburb of Detroit).
 Hearns serves as a Reserve Police Officer with the Detroit Police Department.
+He is also remembered for visiting U.S. servicemen during the Gulf War.

 Due to personal financial issues, Hearns was forced to auction off his possessions at The Auction Block of Detroit, Michigan, on April 3, 2010.
 Items included were a 1957 Chevy, 47' Fountain boat, and a slew of collectible memorabilia.
 His debt to the IRS was $250,000.
 He took responsibility for repaying the entire debt, which he said was accrued from being overly generous toward his large extended family.

 In 2012, Hearns was ticketed for parking in the middle of the road.
 He subsequently paid the ticket.
 His ticketing was featured in Parking Wars.

+In 2024, Hearns appeared on stage at a Trump rally in Detroit.